 School of Nursing

-The undergraduate and graduate programs are fully accredited by the Commission on Collegiate Nursing Education (CCNE).
-The basic professional program leads to the bachelor of science in nursing (B.S.N.) degree in four academic years and prepares the student for the NCLEX-RN Examinations.
+Programs in the School of Nursing include undergraduate and graduate degree programs and post-graduate APRN certificates.
+The entry level professional program leads to the Bachelor of Science in Nursing (BSN) degree in four academic years.
+Graduates are eligible to apply to take the NCLEX-RN® for licensure as registered nurses.
 The program has a strong liberal arts foundation preparatory to and correlated with professional courses.
-Students begin clinical coursework in their Sophomore year and complete a variety of clinical experiences before graduation.
+Students begin clinical course work in their sophomore year and complete a variety of clinical experiences before graduation.

-A special curriculum (R.N. to B.S.N.) is available for R.N. students with an associate degree or diploma in nursing.
-The curriculum, offered completely online, is designed to capitalize on the knowledge and experience gained from practicing as a professional nurse and from previous college coursework.
+A special curriculum (RN to BSN) is available for RN students with an associate degree or diploma in nursing.
+The curriculum offered online, except for clinical experiences, is designed to capitalize on and enhance the knowledge and experience gained from practicing as a professional nurse and from previous college coursework.

-All programs include a focus on evidence based practice, interdisciplinary health care studies and collaboration and partnerships with clients, health care professionals and agencies.
+All programs include a focus on evidence based practice, interdisciplinary healthcare studies, culturally competent healthcare, and collaboration and partnerships with clients, healthcare professionals, and agencies.

-Graduates are prepared for careers in a multitude of health care settings including primary care, community and home health nursing, hospital nursing, long-term care nursing and new independent roles in managed care settings.
+Graduates are prepared for careers in a multitude of healthcare settings including primary care, community and home health nursing, hospital nursing long-term care nursing, and new independent roles in managed care settings.
 Employment opportunities vary by specific programs.

-The baccalaureate degree in nursing, the master degree, Doctor of Nursing Practice, and the post-graduate APRN certificate at D’Youville College are accredited by the Commission on Collegiate Nursing Education.
+The baccalaureate degree in nursing, the master degree, Doctor of Nursing Practice, and the post-graduate APRN certificate at D’Youville are accredited by the Commission on Collegiate Nursing Education.

 Commission on Collegiate Nursing Education

-655 K Street NW
+655 K Street NW, Suite 750

-Suite 750 Washington, DC 20001
+Washington, DC 20001